Real Estate Requires Financial Structure that Supports Growth

 We work with Canadian real estate investors, developers, and landlords who need more than annual filings.
-Capital gains treatment, GST/HST on new construction, holding company structuring, and flipping rules all require expertise built around how Canadian real estate actually works.
-We bring that expertise and the structure to match.
+From capital gains planning and GST/HST on new construction to holding company structuring and real estate tax strategy, Wefinx provides financial support built around the realities of Canadian real estate.

 The rent comes in.
 The mortgages get paid.
-The portfolio keeps growing.
-And then a property is sold without proper capital gains planning, or a GST/HST obligation surfaces on a development that was not anticipated.
+The business keeps growing.
+Then a property is sold without proper capital gains planning, or a GST/HST obligation surfaces on a development that was never properly structured.

-Most real estate businesses are not running on bad finances.
-They are running on financial systems that were never updated as the tax exposure grew.
+Most real estate businesses are not dealing with bad finances.
+They are dealing with financial structure that never evolved as the operation became more complex.

 How We Support Canadian Real Estate Businesses

-These are the areas where real estate investors and developers need more than a generalist accountant.
+These are the areas where real estate investors and developers need more than a traditional accountant.

 Most real estate portfolios look stronger on paper than they actually are when the numbers are broken down at the property level.